 Internships are vital to the success of an art major.
 They help students gain valuable experience they need to land an entry-level position.
 The department maintains a current file of internship positions, and faculty work closely with each student to locate a suitable placement.

-Recent interns have served with such organizations as the Pennsylvania Preservation Commission, Pennsylvania State Museum, Washington County Museum of Fine Arts (Hagerstown, Md.), Ingersoll-Rand Co., Beidel Printing House, and Well Vissor, Inc. (Philadelphia).
+Recent interns have served with such organizations as the Pennsylvania Preservation Commission, Pennsylvania State Museum, Washington County Museum of Fine Arts (Hagerstown, Md.), Ingersoll-Rand Co., Beidel Printing House, Well Vissor, Inc. and Comcast (Philadelphia).